MSc Development Finance

 Teaching and learning methods

-The course adopts hands-on and blended learning techniques, using a mix of lectures, hands-on workshops, small group tutorials, and pre-recorded teaching material.
+The course adopts hands-on and blended learning techniques, using a mix of lectures, hands-on workshops, small group tutorials, and some pre-recorded teaching material.
 Emphasis is put on hands-on data analysis, research design, model choice and interpretation of regression outputs.
 In line with its objectives, the teaching in this course will draw on exercises using real-world secondary data and specialist code-based statistical software.

 Data analysis and software applications are introduced in weekly one-hour workshops.
 The workshop sessions are accompanied by an annotated log of the codes required to replicate results.
 Students are asked to replicate software applications in preparation for the workshops.
 The workshop sessions focus on joint discussion and interpretation of results, linking to the theoretical material covered during lectures.